 How Do Solar Pool Heaters Work?

-Although solar energy may sound complicated, solar pool heaters only require a few components: sunshine, a solar collector, pool filter, pool pump, and a flow control valve.
+Although solar energy may sound complicated, solar pool heaters only require a few components: sunshine, a solar collector, a pool filter, a pool pump, and a flow control valve.
 If you already have a pool, it’s likely that you already have a filter and a pool pump; which means all you need is adequate sunshine and a solar heating kit.
 In order to be effective, solar panels need southwestern sun exposure and around five to six hours of daily sunshine.
 Fortunately, most parts of the United States are well-suited for this.
 However, if you do happen to have an area that receives a bit less sunshine, you can still utilize solar energy by increasing the square footage of your solar panels.

 There are three main types of solar collectors that are used for heating swimming pools:

 Glazed solar panels are the most expensive option, but can be used year-round.
 They are comprised of an aluminum plate with copper tubing and have an iron-tempered glass covering.
 In contrast, unglazed solar panels are made of UV-inhibitor-protected, heavy-duty rubber or plastic panels, but are less expensive than their glazed counterpart.
 The most common and affordable solar collectors are PP veined mats.
 The panels or PP veined mats absorb energy from the sun which turns into heat.